 I am a 35 year old woman who in both childhood and womanhood has experienced different forms of sexual assault.
 I thank GOD that though I was violated, I was never raped.
 However, I could have been.
 I have God, a knife, my best friend, quick wit, mental and physical strength to thank for that.
 Most of these incidents happened between the age of 10 and 18.
 I am STILL healing from these things.
 There are some details that I still have not been able to share with anyone.
 Yes, years later.

 When I hear people speak so ignorantly and (might I add) LOUDLY of subject matters that they themselves have no real knowledge of, it pisses me off.
 There really is no other way to say it.
-When the physical pain subsides, the sexual offended are still left to carry the the emotional and psychological scars that are left behind.
+When the physical pain subsides, the sexually offended are still left to carry the emotional and psychological scars that are left behind.
 Often times victims are left feeling shame from something that was DONE TO THEM.
-Generally, shame is self imposed, so is guilt, but not in these situations.
+Generally, shame is self-imposed, as is guilt, but not in these situations.
 Healing becomes a process; a long road to recovery.

-I recall looking for reasons of why a grown man would shove an 11 year old in a closet, stick his tongue down her throat as he felt her body down.
+I recall looking for reasons why a grown man would shove an 11-year-old in a closet, stick his tongue down her throat as he felt her body down.
 Was it me?
 Was I (as the old folks used to say) “skinning & grinning” too much?
 Was I too friendly?
 For years I tried to find reason in, “Why me?”
 When I couldn’t find it, I just blamed myself.

 I am sure that we can all think back to a moment in our lives when it took the courage of someone else, for us to find ours.
 It may have been as simple as diving off of a diving board at a pool or raising your hand to ask a question in class.
 No matter what is it, we have all AT SOME POINT taken a queue from others.
 So, if it took the vigor of JUST ONE woman to bring about the courage in others, we should applaud that woman and the ones she helped to find their voice.
 There are people who go to their grave and silently suffer all of their lives out of fear.
 So no matter how long it takes or the driving force behind it, I pray we all find our voices as did these brave women.